Hey there friend, and Welcome aboard!!

-Sensitivity and low impedance cans
+Sensitivity and low-impedance cans

-For instance, if you have a bad DAC and buy an amp, you’ll only be magnifying bad sound by raising the volume level.
+if you have a bad DAC and buy an amp, you’ll only be magnifying bad sound by raising the volume level.

-Most entry-level closed backs will sound great and the discrepancies in sound quality are somewhat marginal when you’re starting out.
+Most entry-level closed-backs will sound great and the discrepancies in sound quality are somewhat marginal when you’re starting out.

 Now let’s get into the meat of it!

 Your typical V-shaped headphone (Too much bass combined with a sucked-out mid-range and overly bright treble) is not what we’re looking for.

-The best scenario for a good treble on a Metal can would be a bit darker, to help offset some of the compression/artifact issues that we touched on earlier so prevalent in a lot of Metal recordings.
+The best scenario for a good treble on Metal headphones would be a bit darker, to help offset some of the compression/artifact issues that we touched on earlier so prevalent in a lot of Metal recordings.

 It does feel like something you may find lying around the toy section of your local Wal-Mart, but its sound more than makes up for it.
-Learn more: AKG K240 Review!

 Finally, the moment we’ve been waiting for.
 The Players!
 I will split this up into: